equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

 Well path parametrization
 --------------------

-The Everest well trajectory module uses five coordinates per well to describe and optimize well trajectories.
-The description of well paths by a reduced and reasonable number of control variables is crucial for efficient mathematical optimization.
+The Everest well trajectory module uses five points per well trajectory to describe well paths.
 The wellhead or platform location (:math:`P_p`) specifies the starting point of the well, while the kick-off point (:math:`P_k`) defines the depth at which the well begins to deviate from a vertical path.
 Points (:math:`P_1`), (:math:`P_2`), and (:math:`P_3`) define the well path within the target formation, for example, the formation entry point, midpoint, and well bottom.
 In this tutorial, the wellhead (:math:`P_p`) and kick-off point (:math:`P_k`) are assumed to be constant, however, both points can be handled as control variables and optimized.
 An illustration of the guide points is sketched in Figure 2 below.

 .. _guide_points: